Cacti/documentation/Principles-of-Operation.md

 ## Beyond Graphs

 Cacti is not just a Graphing platform, it's also a Network Operations Framework.
-Thought the dozens of plugins and user contributed Graph Templates, the sky is the limit as to what can be done using the Cacti Framework.
-It's stood the test of time now in it's 19th year of existence in the Open Source world.
+Through the dozens of plugins and user contributed Graph Templates, the sky is the limit as to what can be done using the Cacti Framework.
+It's stood the test of time now for over two decades in the Open Source world.

 ---
 Copyright (c) 2004-2026 The Cacti Group